jothivarshini/HTML-for-beginners/simplewebpage/README.md

-# html-startups-for-beginners
-the html files that i create as a beginner
+The first web page that I created from the teachings of a basic HTML workshop